fjambe/UD2UMR/README.md

 * External resources providing language-specific lexical information can be found in the `external_resources/` folder.
 Each language has its own subdirectory, where the files are named `advcl.csv`, `have-rel-role,txt`, `modality.json`.
 Language-specific material for additional languages should be stored in the same way.
 It is not required to include all three files; you may include one or two only.
+In any case, the converter works even without any lexical files available.

 ```
 UD2UMR